Research | Baycrest

 BRAVO Volunteers

 BRAVO (Baycrest Research About Volunteering among Older Adults) is an exciting research project linking volunteering and healthy aging.
-The project is entering its third year and is studying if and how volunteer work improves brain health and psychological and physical functioning of people over the age of 55.
+The project is entering its final year and is studying if and how volunteer work improves brain health and psychological and physical functioning of people over the age of 55.

 BRAVO TeamDr.
 Nicole Anderson & Syrelle Bernstein in Singapore